bkommineni/CS686-GDELT-Event-Analysis/README.md

 We played the role of the professor a little bit and imagined a couple of questions:
 ## Top Event in 2015
-Here, we consider maximum nuber of views NumMentions and event associated with it will be with most views
+Here, we consider number of views (NumMentions) and event associated with it.
+Event associated with maximum number od mentions will be considered as top event.

 ## What are the most discussed topics implicating both the United States and Switzerland?